MyTooliT/ICOc/ReadMe.md

 The ICOc software is a collection of tools and scripts for the [ICOtronic system](https://www.mytoolit.com/ICOtronic/).
 Currently the main purpose of the software is

 - **data collection** (via the script `icoc`) and
+- **testing** the functionality of
+  - Stationary Transceiver Unit (STU) and
+  - sensor devices/nodes, such as
-- **testing** the functionality of the Sensory Holder Assembly (SHA) and Sensory Tool Holder (STH).
+    - Sensory Holder Assembly (SHA)/Sensory Tool Holder (STH)
+    - Sensory Milling Head (SMH)

-For these purposes the software reads data from the Stationary Transceiver Unit (STU) via CAN using the MyTooliT protocol.
-The STU itself reads from and writes data to the SHA/STH via Bluetooth.
+The software reads data from the Stationary Transceiver Unit (STU) via CAN using the MyTooliT protocol.
+The STU itself reads from and writes data to the sensor devices via Bluetooth.

 The framework currently requires